Lindsay Wagner

-Lindsay Jean Wagner (born June 22, 1949) is an American film and television actress, model, author, singer, and acting coach.
-Wagner is best known for her leading role in the American science-fiction television series The Bionic Woman (1976–1978), in which she portrayed action character Jaime Sommers.
-She first played this role on the series The Six Million Dollar Man.
-The character became a popular-culture icon of the 1970s.
+Lindsay Jean Wagner (born June 22, 1949) is an American actress.
+Wagner is best known for her leading role in the American science fiction television series The Bionic Woman (1976–1978), in which she portrayed character Jaime Sommers.
+She first played the role on the series The Six Million Dollar Man.
+The character became a pop culture icon of the 1970s.
 For this role, Wagner won an Emmy Award for Outstanding Lead Actress in a Dramatic Role in 1977 – the first for an actor or actress in a science fiction series.
 Wagner began acting professionally in 1971 and has maintained a lengthy acting career in a variety of film and television productions to the present day.